Murder of Sonya Massey: Sean Grayson

-Sean Patrick Grayson, the 30-year-old deputy born and raised in Virden, Illinois, was born on November 30, 1993.
-Grayson was responsible for killing Massey, and worked for six different Illinois police departments between 2020 and 2024, including his hometown of Virden.
-Following the shooting incident, Grayson's employment was terminated.
-While enlisted in the United States Army as a wheeled vehicle mechanic (private first class) at Fort Riley from May 2014 to February 2016, Grayson had two misdemeanor DUI convictions in 2015 and 2016.
-The first DUI led to his discharge from the military in February 2016 for serious misconduct.
-After his discharge, Grayson resided in Junction City, Kansas.

-Grayson falsely arrested a white man named Kyle Adkins in 2021.
-Grayson claimed that there was a warrant and evidence against Adkins in the small village of Kincaid, Illinois, which were later proven to be non-existent.
+Sean Patrick Grayson was 30 years old at the time of murdering Sonya Massey.
+He was a Sangamon County Sheriff's Office deputy.
+While enlisted in the United States Army as a wheeled vehicle mechanic (private first class) at Fort Riley from May 2014 to February 2016, Grayson had a misdemeanor DUI conviction in August 2015.
+Grayson was discharged from the Army for "misconduct (serious offense)."
+It is unknown what this misconduct was.
+He received a general discharge.
+Grayson had another DUI conviction in July 2016.
+Grayson worked for five different Illinois police departments and sheriffs' offices between 2020 and 2023 before he was hired by the Sangamon County Sheriff's Office.
+Grayson, then a police officer in Kincaid, Illinois, falsely arrested a White man named Kyle Adkins in 2021.
+Grayson claimed that there was a warrant and evidence against Adkins, which were later proven to be non-existent.

 In 2022, Grayson, then a deputy for the Logan County Sheriff's Office, was involved in a high-speed chase where he ignored orders from his superiors to terminate the pursuit.
 He reached speeds of 110 mph, turned off his lights and siren, and only stopped after hitting a deer.
 This resulted in a meeting between Grayson and his superiors about his misconduct and the possibility of firing Grayson.
 However, the Logan County Sheriff’s Office absolved him and never reported the misconduct.

-According to his lawyer, Grayson has stage 3 colon cancer, which was diagnosed in the fall of 2023.
-His lawyer also said Grayson was not a threat to the community because he was compliant and turned himself in within a half-hour after his arrest warrant was issued.
-At the time of the killing, Grayson resided in nearby Riverton.
-Grayson has remained in custody since being arrested.
-His attorneys have argued for his release, rising all the way to the Supreme Court of Illinois, which denied the petition for release on bond.
+At the time of Massey's murder, Grayson resided in Riverton, Illinois.
+According to his lawyer in July 2024, Grayson had stage 3 colon cancer, which was diagnosed in the fall of 2023.

+On August 23, 2026, Grayson died in prison from stage 4 colon cancer.
+He was 32.

 Dawson Farley

-Dawson Farley, a Sheriff's Deputy for the Sangamon County Sheriff's Office, was Sean Grayson's partner at the scene.
+Dawson Farley, a sheriff's deputy for the Sangamon County Sheriff's Office, was Sean Grayson's partner at the scene.